ONLINE WATER BILLING – UPGRADE

 If you are purchasing a home in The City of Lake Forest we ask that you contact the Water Billing Department to set up your new water account.
 In addition to setting up your new water account you will need to purchase a Transfer Tax Stamp prior to the closing date.
 A City of Lake Forest Real Estate Transfer Tax Declaration will need to be completed.
 A Seller/Buyer Checklist can be downloaded for your reference.
 If you would like more information regarding the Transfer Tax Stamp click on this link to our Real Estate Transfer Tax Web Page

-If you rent your property and would like to have a duplicate bill sent to your tenant(s) please complete the Duplicate Billing Form.
-This form will authorize the City to send a duplicate bill to your tenant(s).
+If you rent your property and would like to have a duplicate bill sent to your renter(s) please complete the Duplicate Billing Form.
+This form will authorize the City to send a duplicate bill to your renter(s).
 This form can be emailed, faxed or mailed to the Finance Department.
-The Owner of the property will need to complete the form.
-The tenant will not be able to set this up.
+The completed form will need to be signed by both the Owner and the renter(s).

 Is my water bill high due to a water leak?